 Checking the scanner plug

-Check the scanner plug carefully; the pins should be straight and aligned correctly.
-A pin that’s bent won’t make contact with the vehicle’s port.
-The good news is the cable is universal and is easily replaced.
+A bent pin won’t make contact with the vehicle’s port.
+The good news is that the cable is universal and easy to replace.

 Check the scanner fuse

-All scanners are fused, and bottle type is common.
+All scanners are fused, and the bottle type is common.
 Access may not be as straightforward as checking a car fuse.
 The scanner may need to be opened to check and swap out the fuse.
 Check the process with the maker.

 About the Author